San Francisco Voter Guide June 2008

 The “United States President’s Federal Executive Awards Committeeman (1988)” title refers to when he was on an advisory committee to President Reagan, evaluating nominations for 10,000 bonuses to federal employees.

-One can easily tell from speaking with him, Faulkner definitely is a “Questioning and Concerned Citizen.”
-He says he’s been writing opinions for voter information pamphlets for about 40 years -- as long as citizens have been allowed to author opinions on pamphlets in San Francisco.
+As one can easily tell from speaking with him, Faulkner definitely is a “Questioning and Concerned Citizen.”
+He says he’s been writing opinions for voter information pamphlets for about 40 years—as long as citizens have been allowed to author opinions on pamphlets in San Francisco.

 He also said that this policy exists because of a lawsuit he and his colleagues brought against the city in the 1970s.
 So it’s no small wonder that Faulkner is a relative expert in writing opinions for voter information guides.
 “A lot of people don’t even know how to submit an opinion for publication,” Faulkner says.
 “In fact, most don’t.”